Today we are featuring an interview with Brittany Newtown.

 How many of those gave you an acceptance letter?

-Do you remember any specifically challenging interview questions at Western University of Health Sciences or any of the other schools that you interviewed at?
+Do you remember any specifically challenging interview questions at Western University of Health Sciences?
+How about at any of the other schools that you interviewed at?

 One question was, “Tell me about a time that you failed and how you handled that?”
 I took this question literally and talked about a time I failed a course in my undergraduate.
 (I do not recommend that!!)
 However, my failure of this course was due to a couple of deaths in the family so I discussed how I coped with the situation.

 There were quite a few questions on how you work with others and deal with conflict in the workplace or at school.